Introduction

 Can Interior Paint Compromise Structural Integrity When Used Outdoors?

-To mitigate these risks, consider the following solutions:
+To minimize these risks, consider these solutions:

 How Can You Make Interior Paint Suitable for Outdoor Use?